City network

 Use the city to set the emotional tone of the first trip

 Travelers usually choose cities too late.
-A better site helps them decide whether they want ease, landmarks, comfort, or scenery first, then uses cities to deliver that feeling with fewer first-day surprises.
+Decide whether ease, landmarks, comfort, or scenery matters first, then use the city choice to reduce first-day surprises.

 Pick a first base by the role it plays, not by fame alone.